khushi4123/APJ-Abdul-Kalam-Tribute-Page/README.md

-# Paradox-Project
+# APJ Abdul Kalam
-This is my second Project (Paradox)
+This is my second Project (Tribute page)